 "[Today] you'll find more than a dozen recent field guides to the wildlife of this most famous of archipelagos.
 But of the general guides, Wildlife of the Galápagos is by far the most complete and convenient.
 Well-organized, nicely illustrated and clearly written, it manages the delicate balance between breadth and depth, while covering all major groups of both land and marine animals and plants."--Adrian Barnett, New Scientist

-Another Princeton book authored or coauthored by Julian Fitter:
+Other Princeton books by Julian Fitter:

-Other Princeton books authored or coauthored by David Hosking:
+Other Princeton books by David Hosking: